c00z/camp_post/README.md

   <br>
 <% end % >
 ```
-This piece of code allows for users to search within the campsite index.
+This piece of code allows for users to search the campsite index.
 <hr>
 ```ruby
 # campsites_controller